Profiling with SGLang

 Best Practices

-2. Use Representative Workloads: Profile with realistic request patterns
+Profile with realistic request patterns reflecting actual use.

-6. Archive Results: Keep historical profiling data for comparison
+Keep historical profiling data for comparison over time.

 For additional profiling techniques and troubleshooting, see SGLang with Gaudi FAQs and Inference Using SGLang.